3C0D/win11-TTS-everywhere-FR-EN/README.md

+# 📢 **IMPORTANT : TTS Voice Installation Required**

+**For optimal experience, make sure you have installed the necessary Windows language packs for TTS voices (for example, install English if you are in France).**

+**For detailed installation instructions, see the [Voice Installation for Regional Support](#voice-installation-for-regional-support) section below.**

+**Pour les utilisateurs francophones :** Veuillez consulter le fichier [README_fr.md](README_fr.md) pour des instructions détaillées et spécifiques à votre langue.

+---

+A powerful and user-friendly Text-to-Speech application with advanced features including language auto-detection, customizable voices, and intuitive keyboard controls.

 # 🗣️ Text-to-Speech Application

 A powerful and user-friendly Text-to-Speech application with advanced features including language auto-detection, customizable voices, and intuitive keyboard controls.